hashicorp/terraform-provider-google/website/docs/r/compute_resize_request.html.markdown

 * `code` -
   (Output)
-  [Output Only] The error type identifier for this error.
+  The error type identifier for this error.

 * `location` -
   (Output)
-  Output Only] Indicates the field in the request that caused the error.
+  Indicates the field in the request that caused the error.
 This property is optional.

 * `message` -
   (Output)
-  [Output Only] An optional, human-readable error message.
+  An optional, human-readable error message.

 * `error_details` -
   (Output)
-  [Output Only] An optional list of messages that contain the error details.
+  An array of messages that contain the error details.
 There is a set of defined message types to use for providing details.The syntax depends on the error code.
 For example, QuotaExceededInfo will have details when the error code is QUOTA_EXCEEDED.
   Structure is [documented below](#nested_error_details).